Tar Beach

 Tar Beach, written and illustrated by Faith Ringgold, is a children's picture book published by Crown Publishers, Inc., 1991.
 Tar Beach, Ringgold's first book, was a Caldecott Honor Book for 1992.

 Plot summary

 The book is set in New York in 1939.
 Tar Beach is the roof of Cassie's Harlem apartment building.
-Cassie's dearest dream is to be free to go wherever she wants, and one day it comes true when the stars help her to fly across the city.
+Cassie feels an affinity for the George Washington Bridge, which opened the day she was born and which she sees from her rooftop.
+Her dearest dream is to be free to go wherever she wants, and one day it comes true when the stars help her to fly across the city and over the bridge.

 Analysis

 Children’s literature scholar Jonda C. McNair describes how Tar Beach is unique in its use of literary innovations, particularly its combination of various artforms such as quilt making, autobiography, and painting.
 As Ringgold said in an interview with cultural critic and daughter Michele Wallace, Tar Beach was not written for children but rather to recall the essence of childhood and invoke the memories associated with it.